lilactown/pyramid/README.md

 ;;                 5 {:person/id 5 :person/name "Ax"}}}
 ```

-This is very efficient for getting info about any particular entity; it's just a
+The map structure of a db is very efficient for getting info about any
-`get-in` away:
+particular entity; it's just a `get-in` away:

 ```clojure
 (get-in animorphs [:person/id 1])